Hasnake84/NGFW-Azure-Bastion/README.md

  # We must acknowledge that having the management of our firewall open to the open internet is not a best security practice, it is setup this way for simplicity and educational purpose.

-   - Double click each interface to edit > Rename Port1 and Port2, for Port1 WAN interface only allow HHTPS and PING traffic
+   - Double click each interface to edit > Rename Port1 and Port2, for Port1 WAN interface only allow HTTPS and PING traffic
    - For Port2 DMZ interface only allow SSH and PING traffic

      <a href="https://imgur.com/HaaaeQx"><img src="https://i.imgur.com//HaaaeQx.png" title="source: imgur.com" /></a>